power of judgments

 After making a written demand for the awarded damages most people will not voluntarily pay.
 However, this is where the judgment itself can help an Arizona creditor recover their money.

 A judgment can give creditors the power to garnish wages, levy bank accounts, or place liens on certain assets.
 Without the judgment all a creditor can do is beg for the money.
-But with the judgment you can get people to pay whether they want to or not.

 When a landlord obtains a judgment against someone, many people think it automatically go on their “record”, or credit report, but this isn’t always the case.
 The eviction judgment is a matter of public record, but the only way to guarantee that a judgment will show up on a credit report is to record the judgment with the relevant Arizona county.
 The eviction judgment will stay recorded until the debt is paid, it expires, or the debtor files bankruptcy.

 In Arizona, most residential evictions occur in a Justice Court.
 In order to record the judgment with the county, a certified copy of the judgment must be sent to the Arizona Superior Court to receive a new case number.
 Once a Superior Court judgment has been established a certified copy can be recorded with the appropriate county.
-Each of these steps requires a filing fee–as of 2021–the total fees are just over $120.
+Each of these steps requires a filing fee–as of 2022–the total fees are just over $130.

-- If the judgment is paid in full then the creditor MUST file a satisfaction of judgment with the court and then with the county recorder;
+- If the judgment is paid in full, then the creditor MUST file a satisfaction of judgment with the court and then with the county recorder.

 Ideally, a background check will reveal the eviction judgment even without it being recorded with the county.
 If you are a landlord, you should always perform background checks on prospective tenants.